codership/documentation/galeracluster/source/documentation/sst-physical.rst

 On Donor, you will need a user/password pair with sufficient administrative privileges, like:

-1. The user can to connect through localhost.
+1. The user can connect through localhost.

-2. The user has BACKUP_ADMIN, CLONE_ADMIN, SYSTEM_VARIABLES_ADMIN on all of the database.
+2. The user has BACKUP_ADMIN, CLONE_ADMIN, SYSTEM_VARIABLES_ADMIN privileges on all of the database.

 See below for an example on how to create a MySQL user for CLONE SST:.
 In the example, the user is called ``sst`` and is given the password ``secret``.
 Also, the user is granted the required privileges.